 How to (not) win friends and impress people

 Struggling to bring new clients on board?
 Not sure where you’re going wrong when it comes to impressing the right people?
-This article has all the answers
+This article has all the answers.

 It’s very important when running your own business, to maximise the potential of gaining `clients from anywhere, everywhere and anywhere.
-This can be done in a number of ways and the methods I’m going to share with you here should be used at least at every opportunity, if not more often.
+This can be done in a number of ways and the methods to win friends I’m going to share with you here should be used at least at every opportunity, if not more often.

 1. When attending a networking event, make sure you have enough business cards and brochures to hand out to every attendee.
 To be on the safe side, I would also recommend handing them out to the staff at the venue and passers-by on your way to the event.